-Programs and Services
+Programs and services

-A key resource on your installation and a gateway to accessing all of the resources available to you, the Army Community Service provides information, support and services to help you balance the demands of family and the military lifestyle.
-The Army Community Service is one part of the overall installation family support system, which is the network of agencies, programs, services, partnerships and individuals that supports your personal and family life readiness, mobilization and deployment readiness, and mobility and economic readiness.
-The Army Community Service should be one of you first stops upon arriving at an installation; its programs and services will be an important resource for you and your family.
+As a gateway to the resources you need, the Military and Family Support Center provides information, support and services to help you balance the demands of military life.
+The Military and Family Support Center is one part of the overall Family Readiness System, which is the network of agencies, programs, services, partnerships and individuals that supports your personal and family life readiness, mobilization and deployment readiness, and mobility and economic readiness.
+It should be one of your first stops once you arrive at a new installation.
+The programs and services are a key resource for you and your family.
+They include:

 Installation Specific Information

 Deployment Readiness -- USAG Benelux - Brussels receives Mobilization/Deployment Program support and materials from ACS Benelux.
 The ACS staff at USAG Benelux - Brussels is available to offer advocacy and support to families of deployed service members.
 Two web cams are set up in the Yellow Ribbon Room (room 324, bldg 4, USAG Benelux - Brussels) for families to speak to their loved ones down-range.
-The web cam computers are also available for general family support and are accessible during ACS open hours (Mon-Fri, 9am-4pm) and after duty hours by appointment for families in the deployment cycle.
+The web cam computers are also available for general family support and are accessible during ACS open hours (Mon-Thu, 9am-5pm) and after duty hours by appointment for families in the deployment cycle.

 In addition to ACS staff, a Military Family Life Consultant (MFLC) serves the Brussels community and is always available to provide support and a listening ear to those in need of a helping professional.
-The MFLC can be reached at 0498-452251.
+The MFLC can be reached at 011 32 (0) 497 653 738.